phildavis17/writing/fizzbuzz/FizzBuzz.md

       case _:
          return str(n)
 ```
+This procedure is loosely equivalent to our `if_with_flags` approach, but now we're starting to more meaningfully engage with Python's structural pattern matching.
+There are certainly other ways to tell Python to check whether the first element of a two element tuple is 0, and the

 ## How are we doing so far?
 These approaches all work.
 That's good, but is it enough?
 Let's imagine that the product requirements change.
 Let's say our second number is 4 instead of 5, and it's "Bizz" now instead of "Fizz".
 What do we have to do to bring our code in line with the new spec?